-Data acquired at every 10 seconds were integrated over 30-minute intervals to reduce undesirable effects of measurement error and noise.
-The experiment operated continuously over a two-year interval from October, 2012 to October, 2014, except for several short-period disruptions due to cable or power supply failure.
-Temporal monitoring was referenced to Alaskan Standard time (UTC - 9 hours).
+Data acquired every 10 s were integrated over 30 min intervals to reduce undesirable effects of measurement error and noise.
+The experiment operated continuously over a 2year interval from October 2012 to October 2014, except for several short-period disruptions due to cable or power supply failure.
+Temporal monitoring was referenced to Alaskan Standard Time (AKST; UTC - 9 h) and all times in this paper follow that time zone.